 Customers who aren't happy don't refer you to their friends or colleagues, or become advocates for your company.
 Do you have a formal process to check in on customer satisfaction or do you rely on gut feeling when you wrap up with a customer?
 If not, you might have unhappy customers that you aren’t aware you have.
 While they might have not shared their negative experience with you, they will likely share it with other people, which hardly seems fair given you were not able to remedy the situation.
 Happy customers give referrals and referrals close faster than any other kind of lead.
 Keep your customers happy to keep your future business alive.

 All of these issues have a solution.
 Strategic marketing.
-You can learn more by reading about our top marketing tactics in our eBook or you can connect with us and let us help you.
+Learn more by reading about top marketing tactics.